reflectoring/reflectoring.github.io/_posts/2019-03-18-spring-boot-configuration-properties.md

 <div class="notice--success">
   <h4>E-Mail Attachments with a Weight?</h4>
   <p>
-  Obviously, E-Mails cannot have "real" attachments with a weight.
+  Obviously, e-mails cannot have "real" attachments with a weight.
 I'm quite aware of this.
 I had a hard time to come up with an example for a custom configuration type, though, since this is a rare case indeed.
   </p>